Neo (The Matrix): The Matrix Resurrections

 In the real world, after Morpheus helps Neo regain his memories and fighting style, the Mnemosyne goes to Io, the last human city led by Niobe.
 Niobe reveals that, when Zion was nearly destroyed by the machines, she and the rest of the inhabitants escaped and made a new city.
 After sixty years, Niobe does not trust Neo, but lets the Mnemosyne crew destroy the Matrix with the help of Sati, the sentient program who helped Neo in Revolutions.
-In the Matrix, Neo's therapist; whose name is the Analyst, a program designed to study the human psyche and the new leader of both the Matrix and the machines.
-He explains that after Neo and Trinity's deaths, he was able to resurrect them to study them.
-He found that suppressing their memories but keeping them in close proximity to one another made the Matrix more power-efficient and more resistant to the anomalies that caused the previous iterations to fail.
+In the Matrix, Neo's therapist, named the Analyst, a program designed to study the human psyche and the new leader of both the Matrix and the machines, explains that after Neo and Trinity's deaths, he was able to resurrect them to study them.
+He found that suppressing their memories but keeping them close to one another made the Matrix more power-efficient and more resistant to the anomalies that caused the previous iterations to fail.
 However, Neo's liberation destabilized the system and triggered a fail-safe to reboot the Matrix.
 The Analyst stalled the reboot by convincing his superiors that threatening to kill Trinity would get Neo to voluntarily return to his pod.
 The Analyst then taunts Neo in the Matrix with bullet time by threatening to kill Trinity with a pistol, and then forces Neo to meet him in a café that he and Trinity had frequented.
 The crew then uses that opportunity to unplug Trinity.
 At the café, surrounded by riot officers, Neo distracts the Analyst while the team unplugs Trinity.
 They successfully unplug her, and Trinity gets her memories back and helps Neo fight the officers.
 Eventually, Smith fights the two, but gets away.
 In a final attempt to get rid of Neo and Trinity, the Analyst activates the Swarm, which forces many people to try to kill Bugs' team.
 The team survives, and when Neo and Trinity are cornered by police helicopters, they then decide to fly, which indeed does happen.
-The Analyst is defeated, and Neo and Trinity finally rekindle their romance and remake the Matrix in their own way.
+The Analyst is defeated, and Neo and Trinity finally rekindle their romance and remake the Matrix in their own image.

-Other works

-Neo is briefly featured in the webcomic Casey and Andy by Andy Weir, in which he is remotely disintegrated by the fictionalised mad scientist Andy Weir by the latter's hacking of the Matrix, who works on behalf of Agent Bill to kill him in exchange for money.